-- Small world: a graph is a small world if the average minimum path length d between vertices is short [ii,iii], usually scaling logarithmically with the total number of vertices.
-Graphs showing an average path length similar to random graphs of the same size and average degree are very likely small worlds [ii], d ≈ d{random}. - Clustering coefficient: It measures the probability that two neighbours of a given node are also neighbours of one another.
+- Small world: a graph is a small world if the average minimum path length d between vertices is short [8,9], usually scaling logarithmically with the total number of vertices.
+Graphs showing an average path length similar to random graphs of the same size and average degree are very likely small worlds [10], d ≈ d{random}. - Clustering coefficient: It measures the probability that two neighbours of a given node are also neighbours of one another.
 For random graphs it is a small quantity.
-However, CSs show a high clustering compared to random graphs, C >> C{random}.
+However, Complex Systems show a high clustering compared to random graphs, $C >> C{random}$.
 A high clustering confirms small-worldness.

-Is the Semantic Web a Complex System?
+3 Is the Semantic Web a Complex System?

-We are now going to study the Semantic Web as a CS.
+We are now going to study the Semantic Web as a Complex System.
 It is modelled as a graph and then analysed using the statistical methods already presented.
-The results are analysed in order to check if it is a CS and to compare it with other ones.
-All the tools that have been used and the complete results are available at the project web page [ii].
+The results are analysed in order to check if it is a Complex System and to compare it with other ones.
+All the tools that have been used and the complete results are available at the project web page^a.

-The Semantic Web Graph
+3.1 The Semantic Web Graph

 The first step towards analysing the Semantic Web is to build an appropriate graph model.
-Due to selfsimilarity and scale invariance of CSs, we can perform this analysis selecting a significant portion of the Semantic Web and the results can be inferred to other scales.
+Due to self-similarity and scale invariance of Complex Systems, we can perform this analysis selecting a significant portion of the Semantic Web and the results can be inferred to other scales.

 We have focused on the ontological part of the Semantic Web, i.e. we model the graph from a set of semantic web ontologies.
-We could also use instance metadata but we consider that at this first stages focusing on ontologies makes the conclusions more relevant.
+We could also use instance metadata but we consider that, at this first stage, to focus on ontologies makes the conclusions more relevant.

-Instance metadata usually models "real networks" that should be analysed on their own or have already been shown to be CSs.
-For instance, FOAF metadata models social networks that have been extensively studied as CSs [viii].
+Instance metadata usually models "real networks" that should be analysed on their own or have already been shown to be Complex Systems.
+For instance, FOAF metadata models social networks that have been extensively studied as Complex Systems [8].

-Therefore, in order to collect the semantic web ontologies that are analysed, an RDF crawler is launched over the DAML Ontology Library [ii].
-The processed URIs are combined in a RDF graph built from 160,000 triples.
+Therefore, in order to collect the semantic web ontologies that are analysed, we have modified an existing RDF crawler^b in order to facilitate the collection of a great amount of RDF metadata.
+This crawler has been launched over the DAML Ontology Library^c.
+The processed URIs are combined in a RDF graph built in the last 2005 study from 1,365,286 triples for 282 ontologies at the DAML Ontology Library.